Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 This field must be used only if the preceding [Cloud Operator type](#cloud-type) is empty.
 This field indicates the Network Region Name this host is operating under.

+In case both the Cloud Type and this config field are specified, this field will take precedence over the Cloud Metadata.

 The JSON field is `region_name` and environment variable is `CFG_REGION_NAME`.

 This field is optional.